ant103683/dbzbt3-research/code-injection/README.md

 One question remains: how does one point one instruction set to another?
 The answer: writing a new jump instruction, by debugging... or memorizing the exact byte sequence.

-Better yet, why not "assemble the instruction yourself" by learning more about [https://en.wikibooks.org/wiki/MIPS_Assembly/Instruction_Formats](MIPS Assembly Instruction Formats)?
+Better yet, why not "assemble the instruction yourself" by learning more about [MIPS Assembly Instruction Formats](https://en.wikibooks.org/wiki/MIPS_Assembly/Instruction_Formats)?

 Splitting up the code earlier assured that only one jump instruction is used, rather than several, but multiple jumps can still be a valid approach.